atreyasha/spp-explainability/docs/develop.md

     2.  **TODO** read more into these tasks and find one that has potential for interpretability -\> likely reduce task to binary case for easier processing (eg. entailment)

+3. Clean-code and documentation

+    1.  **TODO** write proposal and manuscript with key research questions which can be answered

+    2.  start populating repository with hooks, data downloads, documentation and models

 4. Constraints